 1/2 cup of sour cream

-1/4 cup chives, finely chopped, substitue fresh Italilan flat-leaf parsley
+1/4 cup chives, finely chopped, substitute fresh Italian flat-leaf parsley

 Directions:

 Heat the butter and oil in a large skillet over medium heat.
-Sear the chicken, on both sides, until browned, (about 3 minutes on each side).
-Transfer to a plate, set aside.
+Sear the chicken on both sides, until browned (about 3 minutes on each side).
+Transfer to a plate and set aside.
+This may be done in batches to not overcrowd the pan.

 Melt the remaining 3 tablespoons of butter in the pan.
 Add the diced onions and sauté until transparent.
 Add the sliced mushrooms and cook until golden, about 4 minutes.
-Finally add the garlic, stirring a scraping the bottom of the pan, and cook for an addional 1 minute or until fragrent.
+Finally, add the garlic, stirring a scraping the bottom of the pan, and cook for an additional 1 minute or until fragrant.

 Pour in the wine (or chicken broth/stock) to deglaze the pan.
-Next, add the dijon mustard and paprika, whisk to combine.
+Next, add the Dijon mustard and paprika, and whisk to combine.
 Let the liquid reduce for about 3 minutes while whisking occasionally to combine all the flavors.

-Return chicken breasts along with their juices, from the plate, to the pan.
-Simmer for and addtional 5 minutes or until the chicken is completely cooked through.
-(If sauce is too thin, simmer for another 3 to 5 minutes longer until the sauce thickens from the floured coating on the chicken).
-Finally I add the thawed peas.
+Return chicken breasts along with their juices from the plate to the pan.
+Simmer for an additional 5 minutes or until the chicken is completely cooked through.
+(If the sauce is too thin, simmer for another 3 to 5 minutes longer until the sauce thickens from the floured coating on the chicken.)
+Finally, I added the thawed peas.
 Stir to warm through.

 Remove the pan from the heat.